rabbitmq/rabbitmq-stream-go-client/README.md

 producer, err :=  env.NewProducer("my-stream", nil)
 ```

-With `ProducerOptions` is possible to customize the Producer behaviour:
+With `ProducerOptions` is possible to customize the Producer behaviour.

 The client provides two interfaces to send messages.